itinerantfoodie/itinerantfoodie.github.io/_drafts/apps-for-nomads.md

 Used when in China, because you can do a LOT with wechat.
 And western services are blocked, so connections in China are less likely to use it.

+### Travel Sims

+Nowadays with smartphones we take internet connectivity for granted.
+I use the [Prepaid SIM Wiki](http://prepaid-data-sim-card.wikia.com) which is an excellent resource for sourcing prepaid sims, which is handy if you're in a country for more than a week.

+But of course if you're on the move looking for somewhere to settle down a bit longer try out [KeepGo](https://www.keepgo.com/).
+Shipping times are [here](https://www.keepgo.com/pages/shipping-options).
+However remember that it's a data only sim, so there is no phone number.

 ## Collaboration

 ### Google apps